We often compare Linux with Windows, but what about comparing it with macOS?

 Some might argue that proprietary code remains hidden for security reasons.
 However, both proprietary and open-source software remain vulnerable to threats.

-The difference between them is: that open-source software often gets fixed sooner because of community participation by several developers, compared to limited employees working on macOS.
+The difference between them is: open-source software often gets fixed sooner because of community participation by several developers, compared to limited employees working on macOS.

 Unless you trust Apple without questions, Linux’s open-source model gets an edge.